isomerpages/govtech-stp/pages/This is an unpublished page for FAQ.md

 ---
 ### New FAQ

 This page contains answers to frequently asked questions and clarifications regarding travelling to Singapore.
-If you have not done so already, you should visit the “Travelling to Singapore” page for an overview of entry requirements.
-For departure or transit-related information, visit the “Departure from Singapore” or “Transiting through Singapore” pages.
+If you have not done so already, you should visit the “<a href="/arriving/overview" target="_blank">Travelling to Singapore</a>” page for an overview of entry requirements.
+For departure or transit-related information, visit the “<a href="/departing/overview">Departure from Singapore</a>” or “<a href="/transit/overview" target="_blank">Transiting through Singapore</a>” pages.

 If you have a query that has not been addressed, click on the categories below to refer to the relevant traveller FAQs: